Associate Professor (2006)

 The Law of Strangers: Critical Perspectives on Jewish Lawyering and International Legal Thought, ed. with Moria Paz, in preparation.

 "The Particularist Pursuit of American Universalism: The American Jewish Committee’s 1944 Declaration on Human Rights," Journal of Contemporary History, forthcoming.

 "Nationalism without a Nation?
-On the Invisibility of American Jewish Politics," under review.
+On the Invisibility of American Jewish Politics," Jewish Quarterly Review, forthcoming.